 "Yes, something very, very important," he continued, placing an arm on her shoulder, guiding her out of the room and into a long hallway.
-The corridor was rather similar to the previous rooms, with thick metal walls and dull, fading light bulbs.
-The most distinct aspect of the hallway was the excessive amount of long cables that ran along the ceiling, pouring into the next room.
-The entire ceiling and parts of the walls were coated with black cables all bolted in place and kept out of the way.
+The corridor was lined with excessive amounts of cables that ran along the ceiling, pouring into the next room.

-The corridor eventually led into a large room, rather unspectacular save for the singular terminal that stood close to the doorway.
-Near the terminal was a large metallic circle on the floor that took up the vast majority of the area, sectioned into various overlapping plates.
-At the other side of the room was a massive metal dish with rigid and corrugated rims, pressed against the wall and bolted in place.
+The corridor opened up into a large chamer, rather unspectacular save for a singular terminal that stood next to the entrance Near the terminal was a large metallic circle on the floor that took up the vast majority of the area, sectioned into various overlapping plates.
+At the other side of the room stood a massive metal dish with rigid, corrugated rims, pressed against the wall and bolted in place.
 It appeared rusted but sturdy.
 The object had always been a mystery to Mel; she had no idea what it was or why it was there.

 "Sit here a moment Mel, I need to take care of one little thing first."

-Mel complied taking a seat beside the door, resting her back against the wall and pulling her knees up to her chest.
-She looked on with a rather intrigued expression on her face.
+Mel complied taking a seat beside the door, her back pressed against the wall and her knees pulled up to her chest.

 Mel's father stepped up to the terminal, his hands resting upon its surface as he gazed at the room.
 His eyes closed gently and his face stressed, a state of deep concentration emerging, the lines and wrinkles that decorated his features deepening.
 "Alright, let's see if I can remember how this is done," he muttered to himself.